-Scientific research into MS and mindfulness proves the benefits of introducing mindful meditation into your daily routine to help manage stress and pain which is why it is a vital part of the OMS program.
+Scientific research into MS and mindfulness proves the benefits of introducing mindful meditation into your daily routine to help manage stress and pain, which is why it is a vital part of the OMS program.

 Stress and MS

 Stress is an inevitable part of modern life.
-It has been shown to contribute to a long list of health problems such as chest pain, headaches, insomnia, stomach problems and a lowered immune system with more frequent infections.
+It has been shown to contribute to a long list of health problems such as chest pain, headaches, insomnia, stomach problems and a suppressed immune system with more frequent infections.
 Studies show that negatively experiencing stress can affect MS relapses and worsen MS symptoms.

-We have lots of helpful pages and blog posts that cover the meditation and its importance - here we have picked out some of the most useful pages to help you with adopting this lifestyle changes.
+We have lots of helpful pages and blog posts that cover meditation and its importance - here we have picked out some of the most useful pages to help you with adopting this lifestyle change.
 This includes answers to frequently asked questions, free guided meditations, recommended meditation apps and 'Building a daily meditation practice' podcast episode.

 The importance of reducing stress

 Although it's simply not possible to avoid stressful life events, there are ways that you can learn to deal with stress so that you prevent MS relapses.
 Scientists have discovered that stress management techniques can significantly reduce lesions and MS relapses.
-Read tips and suggestions form the OMS community.
+Read tips and suggestions from the OMS community.

 6 tips for beginning meditation